59 Partner Agencies

 Provides basic needs assistance to financially disadvantaged residents of Owasso and Collinsville.

-Provides substance abuse outpatient treatment programs for adolescents and residential treatment for women and their children.
+Provides substance abuse outpatient treatment programs for adults and adolescents and residential treatment for women with children.

 Strengthens families to break the cycle of child abuse and neglect through education, prevention, treatment and advocacy.